 Then consider a mid-sized advertising firm across town.
 It contracts with an accountant, a software developer, a lawyer and a cleaning service.
 Every time the company pays for these services, the state of California collects absolutely nothing.

 But what if the state started getting a piece of that action?

 Some state lawmakers are pushing that idea: Create a new business services tax they say would allow the state to cut California’s high sales tax to consumers and pull the state’s antiquated tax code into the 21st century.

 A proposed bill would add a 3 percent tax to business services, and use the proceeds to lower by 2 percent the sales tax consumers pay at the cash register.
 In other words, it would be revenue neutral.

-Still, that effort by Van Nuys Democratic Sen. Robert Hertzberg is a long shot for now.
+Still, that effort by Van Nuys Democratic Sen. Bob Hertzberg is a long shot for now.
 His bill has support from some of the state’s largest public employee unions—but more than 100 businesses and other groups oppose it.
 They label it a “job killer” that would trigger negative reverberations throughout California’s economy.

 If California does eventually tax business services, some lawmakers next want to levy a service tax on consumers’ purchases too—car repairs, eye exams, massages, lawn services, yoga classes, haircutters and hundreds more.

 The state’s tax code was created in the 1930s.
 Over time, people have started spending more of their income on nontaxable services than taxable goods.

 Services now account for almost 80 percent of the economy, yet the state gets most of its funds from personal income and sales taxes.